prsdm/fine-tuning-llms/README.md

 📝<a href="https://medium.com/@prasadmahamulkar/fine-tuning-phi-2-a-step-by-step-guide-e672e7f1d009">Article</a> • Models & Datasets on: 🤗<a href="https://huggingface.co/prsdm">Hugging Face</a>
 </p>

-This repository provides a collection of Jupyter notebooks that demonstrate how to fine-tune large language models with less minimal cost.
+This repository provides a collection of Jupyter notebooks that demonstrate how to fine-tune large language models using various tools and techniques.

 fine-tuning or instruction tuning is the process where the pre-trained model is further trained on the smaller dataset to adapt its knowledge for a specific task or domain.
 This process tweaks the model’s parameters to perform specific tasks.
 In fine-tuning, there are two methods: